Contents

 1. Align Professional Development with Business Goals and Compliance

 Start by asking: What does the business need over the next 3–5 years, and how can engineering CE support that direction?
-CE should go beyond checking regulatory boxes, it should build capabilities your firm needs to compete.
+CE should go beyond checking regulatory boxes.
+It should build the capabilities your firm needs to compete.

 • Identify upcoming technologies, markets, or regulations your teams need to prepare for.